Students of the Dutch bachelor’s programme, see Bewustzijn

 Mode of instruction

-The date, time and location of the review of the exam and retake are disclosed during the course.
+The date, time and location of the exam and the resit will be announced during the course.